xieweiAlex/English_Learning/words/2022/words-Oct.md

+Now visitors to Shompole Wilderness Camp can partake in the experience, while also giving back to the local community.

+Caffeine is the world’s most commonly consumed psychoactive substance.
+Never in my career have I seen such a complete failure of corporate controls...

+Customers are facing **long odds** of ever recovering much of their deposits.
+Russia needs a **respite**, so the West must help Ukraine fight on.

+While the company might have **cannibalized** its own Visual Studio market — why pay $1,500-8,000/year/seat for a Visual Studio subscription, when you can do so for free, with VS Code?

+"'Heroin **Chic**’ had my generation in a **chokehold**," she writes.
+“Most of us still haven’t fully recovered.
+I barely **made it out alive**, myself.
+Jamil isn’t being **hyperbolic**.
+They "have been getting an **earful** on the need for the two major powers to avoid conflict and to help, not **hinder**, on the big global challenges of the day: climate, public health, food security, developing country debt," he added.
+The meeting did not resolve any specific, major areas of **contention**, including on Taiwan, where the U.S. and China's **respective** goals are **at odds**.

+The map suggests that Democrats are making little **headway** — or even moving in the wrong direction.
+We shouldn't **equate** Tesla with Bitcoin.

+> It’s not impressive to use big words or complicated sentences that go over the reader’s heads.
+In fact, it’s a failure.
+> The parade of people, as Marcus Aurelius himself wrote, doing what human beings have always done–people just like you, people with the same **vices and virtues** as you, teaching you, advising you, cautioning you with their example.

+Catching most in the crypto industry completely **off guard**, FTX's collapse is beginning to **reverberate**.
+**conspicuous**

+Bankman-Fried’s **performative** virtue now appears to have been an obvious cover for his private transgressions.

+SBF in **Shambles**. -

+You enjoy **wrangling** complex problems and datasets - we often deal with messy or **voluminous** datasets such as configuration across our fleet or terabytes of logs, so interest in modern data management tools that help us find signal in the noise will be beneficial.
+Caused by a **revered** leaders of the industry. -
+Any chance that he has BTC market **cornered**?
+Not statitcially **improbable** give his outsized share of overall liquidity providing, **inelastic** btc supply. -

+**pristine** record
+Qatar World Cup Faces New **Edict**: Hide the Beer.
+Videos posted to social media appeared to show the smaller P-63 bank and slam into the slower B-17 as horrified **onlookers** watched.
+The B-17 **split in half** before falling to ground, where a large fireball emerged.

+## Week 2

+It makes me look boring and **lumpy**.

+> The answer is that you don’t.
+In fact, it’s usually better not to get credit (because the “right thing” is not always appreciated, because other people might get jealous, because it puffs up your ego).
+Think about that today, and remember it always.
+You don’t need credit.
+That’s not what should motivate you.
+> it was purely for his own edification that Marcus wanted to remember his grandfather taught him to be courteous.
+His father taught him to be manly without ostentation; his mother taught him to be generous; his tutor instilled a positive work ethic.

+Marcus Aurelius **chides** himself for acting as if he’s going to live forever, as if he has unlimited time.
+**Enraged** and blinded, Polyphemus **staggers** to remove the stone he had rolled in front of the entrance of the cave, which frees Odysseus and his men.
+It’s brilliant and, best of all, Odysseus, never having given the cyclops his real name, is off **scot-free**.

 As you can see from each of the **preceding** examples, much of Vimscript's power comes from its extensive set of over 200 built-in functions.

 I think he's being **facetious**, but you know, it's kind of clever.